ahstat/ahstat.github.io/_posts/2023-6-11-Periodic-mixtures.md

 <details><summary markdown="span">Inner lobes position.</summary>

-We observe inner thin lobes for small values of $$t$$, that we describe in this paragraph.
+This paragraph refers to the right plot of the Sincsquare video, showing the positive zones.
+The border between negative and positive zones contain inner thin lobes for small values of $$t$$, that we describe in this paragraph.

 By monotony argument in the shape of $$Z_t f_{\sigma}$$, the cusps can only occur for $$t=1/N$$ with $$N$$ integer.